 The Paralegal Specialist Certificate in Corporations is intended to introduce students to the legal skills required to serve the community effectively and ethically in a corporate law practice.
 The program provides an academic and practical education of uncompromising quality.
-The certificate is offered and ABA-approved at the Los Angeles and Sherman Oaks campuses.
+The Corporations Specialization covers case analysis, legal research, and documents for the formation, management, and dissolution of corporate entities.
+The certificate is approved by the American Bar Association and offered only at the Los Angeles and Woodland Hills campuses.

 Program Learning Outcomes